 The quantity and choice of provision for older adults with a combination of nursing and challenging behaviour related needs is more limited than we believe to be sustainable in the long term.

-The fee rates for residential care are set at a standard rate which from the 1st of April 2023 starts at £560.07 per week per resident.
-A higher rate is payable for people with a level of need which requires more intensive support, this rate starts at £617.47 per week per resident.
+The fee rates for residential care are set at a standard rate which from the 1 April 2023 starts at £26 per week per resident.
+A higher rate is payable for people with a level of need which requires more intensive support, this rate starts at £25 per week per resident.
+Nursing care is paid at the applicable rate plus the weekly nursing care rate of £19 per resident per week.

 Where a provider is supporting a person who needs one to one support for significant periods and their care plan requires more intensive support than would be reasonable within the set rates, a costed care plan will be agreed with a provider.
 Such care plans are in place for 367 residents, or 25% of the resident population.